 The move means there is virtually no chance the Bush administration will act to regulate greenhouse gases in response to the High Court's decision in the time left in office.

-The decision by the EPA infuriated Democrat lawmakers and attorneys who won the landmark case before the high court last spring.
+The decision by the EPA infuriated Democrat lawmakers and attorneys who won the landmark case before the High Court last spring.

 Bush administration's recklessly abandoning its responsibility to address the global warming crisis.

-Sierra Club attorney, David Bookminder's outrageous.
+Sierra Club attorney David Bookminder is outrageous.

 It is outrageous.

-Now the spokesman for the EPA, Jonathan Schrader, countered criticism of the decision by saying, look, no matter what is shouted or screamed from the rooftops, this is truly an historic moment.
+Now, the spokesman for the EPA, Jonathan Schrader, countered criticism of the decision by saying, look, no matter what is shouted or screamed from the rooftops, this is truly an historic moment.

 No administration's taken this step to evaluate this new pollutant.

-This is a this is a courageous step.
+This is a courageous step.

 They just, at the EPA, they just said, screw it.